-The Medical Center South includes inpatient facilities for child psychiatry, the department of neurology, the Jerry Lewis Neuromuscular Disease Research Center, the Comprehensive Development Evaluation Center, and the Office of Space and Facilities Planning-Medical Center.
+The Medical Center South houses the department of neurology, the Jerry Lewis Neuromuscular Disease Research Center, and the School of Medicine Alumni and Development Office.

-Vanderbilt Clinic
+The Vanderbilt Clinic

-The Vanderbilt Clinic, with 535,000 square feet of space on five levels, houses a number of medical specialty practice areas, the clinical laboratories, a center for comprehensive cancer treatment, a rehabilitation center, a day surgery center, and the Children's Hospital Outpatient Center.
+The Vanderbilt Clinic, with 535,000 square feet of space on five levels, houses a number of medical specialty practice areas, the clinical laboratories, a center for comprehensive cancer treatment, a day surgery center, a rehabilitation center, and the Children's Hospital Outpatient.
 The clinic was opened in February 1988.